Boot41/FitGenie/README.md

-# FastAPI-React App
+# FitGenie

 ### Built using Dev41

 ## Overview
-This repository contains a web application built with FastAPI for the backend and React for the frontend.
+This repository contains a web application built with Node for the backend and React for the frontend.
 The application is designed to provide a seamless user experience while interacting with the backend services.

 ## Table of Contents
 - [Features](#features)